-The use of a combination long acting beta agonist and an inhaled glucocorticoid [e.g. salmeterol/fluticasone (Advair) and formoterol/budesonide (Symbicort)] in a single inhaler is effective in maintaining asthma control and reduces exacerbations.
-In addition, while the combination may offer the specific benefit of increased compliance with therapy, there is limited ability to titrate the dose of each component independently.
+The use of a combination long acting beta agonist and an inhaled corticosteroid (ICS) [e.g., salmeterol/fluticasone (Advair), formoterol/budesonide (Symbicort), formoterol/mometasone (Dulera)] in a single inhaler is effective in the treatment of asthma and reduces asthma exacerbations.
+Salmeterol/fluticasone and formoterol/budesonide are also indicated for the maintenance treatment of airflow obstruction in patients with COPD, formoterol/mometasone is not approved for this indication.